metio/terraform-provider-k8s/docs/data-sources/mq_services_k8s_aws_broker_v1alpha1_manifest.md

 - `console_access` (Boolean)
 - `groups` (List of String)
-- `password` (Attributes) SecretKeyReference combines a k8s corev1.SecretReference with a specific key within the referred-to Secret (see [below for nested schema](#nestedatt--spec--users--password))
+- `password` (Attributes) SecretKeyReference combines a k8s corev1.SecretReference with aspecific key within the referred-to Secret (see [below for nested schema](#nestedatt--spec--users--password))
 - `username` (String)

 <a id="nestedatt--spec--users--password"></a>